jcari-dev/display-hub-e-ink-display-dashboard-docs/docs/quickstart/hardware-requirements.md

 ---

-### 3. Secondary Device
+### 3. Secondary Device (Optional)
-- A device with a desktop environment is required to access the web GUI.
+- A device with a desktop environment is required to access the web GUI. _While this should still work on Raspberry Pi's with a desktop environment, it has not been tested._